"More haste - less speed"

 … Panzer Of The Lake.

 With the winter holidays behind me and completion ahead, I'd like to mention something often overlooked in the diorama world … the base.
-For my WWII projects, I take a piece of Hartschaum and frame it with this simple "ogee" profile:
+For my WWII projects, I usually take a piece of Hartschaum board and frame it with this simple "ogee" profile:

 However, on a recent visit to my local D.I.Y. market, I was faced with an empty shelf.
 When I asked the salesman if he could order more, he said, and I quote: "The wooden profile in question proved to be so popular with customers that it was often sold out.
 Therefore our management has decided to discontinue the product as to avoid disappointment."